bitwise-rude/khel-babu/README.md

 or through e-mail: dareludum@gmail.com
 > Thank You

+- I did the FF41 in mem read, write and inside the PPU idk what is that
+- I didn't trigger interrupt when joypad is clicked.

 ## Checkpoint #3
 THe ppu is almost complete now.
 The DMG acid test is passed with a clear face and its really cool.
 I will working on the controls now, tetris also goes to the menu which is really good